 – Reproduced from the official Castle of Good Hope Collector’s Edition 2016 pamphlet

-The rest of day two was spent driving through the Woodstock neighbourhood, a hub for creative & bohemian types and a visually curious mix of old and new, to our overnight location of the Doubletree by Hilton, before an evening spent at the Galileo open-air cinema at the V&A Waterfront, the city’s restored, tourist-friendly, harbourside residential, shopping & dining district.
-More to come from there in due course (I’m far from done with the Waterfront), but that was it for day 2.
+The rest of day two was spent driving through the Woodstock neighbourhood, a hub for creative & bohemian types and a visually curious mix of old and new.
+A working & living social/design experiment in action and the the region of the city to benefit most from Cape Town being awarded World Design Capital in 2014, this once run-down suburb has been given a new lease of life through the Neighbourgoods Market selling artisan goods in the old neighbourhood landmark biscuit factory: The Old Biscuit Mill.
+Woodstock is also home to the Doubletree by Hilton, our overnight location for this night, but not before an evening spent at the Galileo open-air cinema at the V&A Waterfront, the city’s restored, tourist-friendly, harbourside residential, shopping & dining district.
+More to come from there in due course; I’m far from done with the Waterfront (see Day 8 for more).

 Day 3 || February 17, 2017

 Day 3 Overview || THE CAPE PENINSULA – The Atlantic Seaboard (Sea Point, Clifton, Camps Bay, Llandudno, Hout Bay, Chapman’s Peak Drive, & Noordhoek Beach), The Cape of Good Hope & Cape Point, & The False Bay Seaboard (Boulders Beach & Simon’s Town, Fish Hoek, Kalk Bay, St James, & Muizenberg).